The Connecticut Department of Transportation advises the following construction activities for the upcoming week:

 - Effective November 11, 2022, any trucks that exceed 16 tons are restricted from using the East Haddam Swing Bridge, until further notice.
 Routine enforcement by the Connecticut State Police and Department of Motor Vehicles will occur during this 16-ton restriction period.

-- Project WEBCAMS for monitoring traffic conditions on the bridge (one on each side of the river) and tide board clearance for maritime are available 24/7, the camera feeds are viewable from our project website homepage.
+- Project traffic WEBCAMS (one on each side of the river) are available 24/7 to monitor the traffic conditions at the bridge, the camera feeds are viewable from our project website homepage.

 - Road signage will alert drivers to lane closures in the construction area.
 Please pay attention to road signage, slow down, and stay safe!